ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 TLS integration
 ---------------

-ngtcp2 crypto support library is strongly recommended because it vastly simplifies the TLS integration.
+Use of :doc:`ngtcp2 crypto API <crypto_apiref>` is strongly recommended because it vastly simplifies the TLS integration.

 The most of the TLS work is done by the callback functions passed to :type:`ngtcp2_conn_callbacks` object.
 There are some operations left